cjacker/wchlinke-mode-switch/README.md

 'wchlinke-mode-switch' is a command-line tool to switch WCH-LinkE modes between DAP and RV.

-WCH-LinkE support online debugging and downloading of WCH RISC-V MCU (2 wires RVSWD / 1 wires SDI interface), and also support online debugging and downloading of ARM MCU with SWD/JTAG interface.
+WCH-LinkE support online debugging and downloading of WCH RISC-V MCU (2 wires RVSWD / ch32v003 1 wire SDI interface), and also support online debugging and downloading of ARM MCU with SWD/JTAG interface.
 It also have a serial port.

 The dual modes (DAP / RV) of WCH-LinkE can be switched by some official close source utilities, such as MounRiver Studio, WCHISPTool, etc. And also can be switched by onboard 'ModeS' button.